Parton, Oh, Biles and teachers named ‘People of the Year’

-NEW YORK (AP) — People magazine has named Olympic gymnast Simone Biles, actor Sandra Oh, country icon Dolly Parton and the nation’s teachers as its “2021 People of the Year.”
+NEW YORK — People magazine has named Olympic gymnast Simone Biles, actor Sandra Oh, country icon Dolly Parton and the nation’s teachers as its “2021 People of the Year.”

 “This year has been a transformative one, pushing us all to create something new and hopefully better for our lives,” the magazine said.
 “This issue reflects that spirt: Our People of the Year cover stars have all led the way in their fields to help make the world a little bit better.”